ryandoyle5401/Budgetr/Project Requirements.md

 - Firebase Database

 <strong>Interface Between Components:</strong>
 The interface between Kotlin and the Firebase database will be a Kotlin class.
-Within this class we plan on having code that allows our program to both write data to the database and have data sent from the database to the program.
-With this in place, we should be able to store any new data the user enters and retrieve any data they have previously entered.
+Within this class there will be code that allows our program to both read and write data to the database.
+With this in place, we should be able to store and retrieve any data the user enters or has entered.

 <strong>Data the System Stores:</strong>
 This system should store information from the user's profile like their first name, last name, email address, phone number password, and any answers they provide to security questions.
 Additionally, the system will store their settings like their expense categories, their expenses (in dollar amounts), their set limits (in dollar amounts).
 Both this data and the user's profile information will all be stored in a database.
 As part of our design, the database will have a table for storing the user's account information.
 Then, each account table will be linked to a budget or settings table that stores information about the user's customized budget.
 <strong>Alternatives:</strong>
 An alternative to using Kotlin as our primary programming language, we could use Java as an alternative to develop an Android app.
 Java Pros: